 What are the best unlocked phones?

-Not that you should write off Apple's cheapest iPhone.
-At $399, the iPhone SE is a great value in its own right, especially since it packs Apple's still-powerful A13 processor into a compact phone.
+While it looks old-fashioned, don't ignore Apple's cheapest iPhone, the iPhone SE.
+At $399, the SE is a great value in its own right, especially since it packs Apple's still-powerful A13 processor into a compact phone.
 While every wireless carrier offers the iPhone SE, Apple also sells the device unlocked, making it one of the best unlocked iPhones and giving you the freedom to take it to any carrier.

 If you're primarily concerned about battery life, the 2021 version of the inexpensive Moto G Power, which starts at $199, remains our undisputed battery life king thanks to a massive 5,000-mAh battery and energy-sipping CPU.

 The best unlocked phones you can buy today